EnigmasLab/enigma-core/docs/docs/nodes/Validators/mainnet/peggo.md

 Please note that the default keyring backend is `file` and that as such peggo will try to locate keys on disk by default.

-To use the default injectived key configuration, you should set the keyring path to the home directory of your injectived node, e.g. `~/.injectived`.
+To use the default enigmad key configuration, you should set the keyring path to the home directory of your enigmad node, e.g. `~/.enigmad`.

 You can also read more about the Cosmos Keyring setup [here](https://docs.cosmos.network/main/run-node/keyring.html).